pgraft blog header

 Why pgraft Over Traditional Solutions

 pgraft eliminates these external dependencies entirely by embedding the Raft consensus protocol directly within PostgreSQL as a native extension.
-Unlike Patroni's approach of relying on external tools like etcd, pgraft provides built-in consensus capabilities without requiring any standalone applications or additional infrastructure components.
-The consensus engine runs as part of PostgreSQL's background worker architecture, ensuring tight integration with the database's internal state and operations.
+The consensus engine runs as part of PostgreSQL's background worker architecture, executing within the same process space as the database server itself.
+This tight integration ensures that cluster coordination happens directly within the database process, eliminating network hops, reducing latency, and providing stronger consistency guarantees.

 Conclusion